 Selection of PPE-particularly the combination of more than one type of protective equipment-is determined by the category of the patient's isolation precautions and the type of anticipated exposure.
 Touch, splashes or sprays, or large volumes of blood or bodily fluids might penetrate protective clothing.
 Anticipated exposure will affect whether PPE needs to be fluid resistant, fluid proof, or neither.
-When selecting protective equipment, consider its durability and appropriateness for the task (CDC, 2004).
+When selecting protective equipment, consider its durability and appropriateness for the task.

-Procedures that generate splashes or sprays of blood, body fluids, secretions, or excretions-such as endotracheal suctioning, bronchoscopy, invasive vascular procedures-require either a face shield (disposable or reusable) or mask and goggles.
+Procedures that generate splashes or sprays of blood, body fluids, secretions, or excretions-such as open endotracheal suctioning, bronchoscopy, invasive vascular procedures-require either a face shield (disposable or reusable) or mask and goggles.
 The wearing of masks, eye protection, and face shields in specified circumstances when blood or bodily fluid exposures are likely to occur is mandated by the OSHA Bloodborne Pathogens Standard.
-Use sterile barriers for invasive procedures and masks for the prevention of droplet contamination.